Frequently Asked Questions

 What happens if the door is left open?

-Some models feature an alarm if the door is left open for too long, if this under four hours, your food should still be safe to consume.
+Some models use an alarm if the door is left open for too long.
+If it’s been left open for under four hours, your food should be safe to consume.
 Make sure the door seal is in good condition to prevent the door from opening.

 What happens if there’s a power cut?